colombofish/obsidian/Express.md

 Targeting Endpoints using '/Endpoint'

 To test the end points, we use Postman coz the GET responses are only usually visible in a browser.
-*Express Middleware*
+*__Express Middleware__*
-Before we send results to the requests, there could be multiple processes carried out in the middle such as a) login, and authorize, b) preparing the date before processing, c) verifying the requester, identifying the status of the request, d) error handling, etc.
+Before we send results to the requests, there could be multiple processes carried out in the middle such as a) login, authorize, b) preparing the date before processing, c) verifying the requester, identifying the status of the request, d) error handling, etc.
 - a commonly used middleware is "Body Parser".
+This belongs to the category b) above.
 This is used mostly in html forms.
 Ex:
 -   <form action="/login" method="post">
     <label for="email">Email</label>
     <input type="email" name="email" required>